Frequently Asked Questions

 Although the order of Academy Safari locales can vary, most safaris begin in Cape Town at 10AM at the Hotel Verde immediately adjacent to the Cape Town Airport.
 At the end of our first wonderful day of sightseeing and shopping in historic Cape Town we will check into our Villa overlooking False Bay.
 We will always have visits to Table Mountain (weather permitting), the V&A Waterfront, Cape Point and the wine country towns of Franschhoek and Stellenbosch on our itinerary while in Cape Town.
 You might want to take these into consideration if you choose to arrive early to see more of South Africa before your safari.
 A detailed itinerary of our time in Cape Town to include specific restaurant reservations will be circulated about a month before departure.

 Normally we fly from Cape Town to the bush portions of the safari.
-We start by staying 3 days at a private holding within the Sabi Sand Private Reserve.
+Our time in the bush usually includes a stay at a private holding within the Sabi Sand Private Reserve.
 Sabi Sand is one of the premier private reserves along the border of Kruger National Park and there are no fences between it and Kruger.
 It is close to the Sabi Sabi River which attracts wildlife in profusion and makes for wonderful game drives.
-From Sabi Sand we will be going by private transport to the Greater Makalali Reserve and staying 4 days at a private holding within Makalali.
-We have engaged 2 experienced guides to oversee our stay in Makalali.
-They add tremendously to the safari experience with their attention to detail, personalities and depth of knowledge, not to mention their culinary talents.
+From Sabi Sand we take private transport to a second wonderful camp in the greater Kruger vicinity for the remainder of our time in the bush.

 Every day at our two venues in the bush we will be going out with guides in an open Land Cruiser (or similar vehicle) for several hours in the morning and again in the late afternoon hunting for game sightings.
 Before your trip is over you will have many opportunities to observe elephant, giraffe, lion, buffalo, hippo and a wide variety of other African wildlife.
 Be sure to bring along a good digital camera (high resolution, with good zoom and video capability) so you can to capture some of the amazing wildlife we will see.
 But also be sure to put the cameras aside from time to time to just soak in the experience.
 We never tire of seeing wildlife in the bush, but our goal is to have your appetite for games drives completely sated so you will be ready for other experiences if you decide to stay on in Africa after the safari.